 Fare: Lap infants are charged a fixed fare of €25 / £25 per flight.
 If you purchase a separate seat for an infant the full adult fare applies.

 Ryanair flying with a baby tip: there’s a chance that the infant fare may cost more than the adult fare!
 If this is the case, it’s worth purchasing a separate seat for the infant and enjoy the extra space on board.

 Infant Seat Selection

 Bassinet availability: there are no bassinets on Ryanair aircraft.

 Infants are seated at the window on Ryanair flights.
-As J has only travelled as a lap infant on Ryanair, we’ve always purchased our seats online as part of the online booking process.
+As our kids have only travelled as a lap infant on Ryanair, we’ve always purchased our seats online as part of the online booking process.